MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will set up an environment, create Common Data Service (CDS) database, and create a solution to track your changes.
+In this lab, you access your environment, create a Common Data Service (CDS) database, and create a solution to track your changes.
 You will also create a data model to support the following requirements:

 -   R1 – Track the locations (buildings) of the campus visits
 -   R2 – Record basic information to identify and track the visitors